 Q. Will there are no Bronze Quality Framework Awards issued after July?
 So if a school is interested in achieving bronze they needed to do it before then?

 The Bronze Quality Framework Award level (basic safeguarding standard) no longer exists.
 Basic safeguarding is a must, any organisation providing services to children should have everything in place to ensure childrens’ welfare and wellbeing.
 We can not validate basic safeguarding for local authorities unless government (local or central) pays us to do so.
 We are working to get all the schools currently at Bronze to attend a recognition meeting this year so they get an NRCSE Quality Mark (equivalent to Silver/Gold Quality Framework Award).
-The NRCSE Quality Mark will include verification and validation of basic safeguarding but go beyond that to quality assure the teaching and learning taking place.
+The NRCSE Quality Mark will include verification and validation of safeguarding and management procedures but go beyond that to quality assure the teaching and learning taking place.

 Q. What is the 3-day Good Management course?